hipsterjazzbo/Landlord/README.md

 php artisan config:publish aura-is-here/laravel-multi-tenant
 ```

-and set up your `tenant_column` and `tenant_id` callback.
+and set up your `tenant_column` setting.

 ## Usage

+First off, you'll have to call `TenantScope::setTenantId($tenantId)` at some point.
+It could be as part of your login process, or in an oAuth setup method, or wherever.

+You can also call `TenantScope::setTenantId($tenantId)` again at any point to change the tenant that is scoped.

+**Warning:** If you haven't yet set a tenant id, or if you unset the tenant id (`TenantScope::setTenantId(null)`), you're requests **will not be scoped**.
+This can be useful, but it's a good thing to be aware of.

-Simply `use` the trait in all your models that you'd like to scope by tenant:
+Once you've got that all worked out, simply `use` the trait in all your models that you'd like to scope by tenant:

 ```php
 <?php